blakgeek/javascript/README.md

 *A mostly reasonable approach to JavaScript*

-*Forked and slightly modified from Airbnb's Style Guide, but still reasonable*
+*Airbnb's Style Guide begat Grooveshark's Style Guide which begat this style guide, it has been slightly modified but it's still reasonable*

 ## <a name='TOC'>Table of Contents</a>